Camp Kupugani FAQs

 Throughout the summer, northwest Illinois enjoys moderate temperatures with average highs, ranging from the mid-70s to the low 80s.
 Occasional rain showers ensure lush green forests and fields, while the regular warm sun-filled skies provide the perfect setting for playing in the waterfall or dipping in the pool.
 There are plenty of bright sunny days for activities of all sorts to take place around camp.
 Aside from the air conditioning in our health center, in case of any medical-related reason (like a camper with asthma), we leave air conditioning to city folk because sudden changes in temperature and humidity negatively affect the respiratory system.
 Throughout the summer, given usually moderate temperatures, the cabins–with their ceiling fans and good-sized windows–are quite comfortable.
 The cabins are located in the woods, which helps minimize any direct sunlight.
 We also can put in box fans to help circulate air if necessary.
 The camp community tends to adapt to the environmental temperature; should it get unusually hot, that provides great opportunities for more water activities!
 Top

-The Gordon family owns Camp Kupugani and Camp White Eagle.
+The Gordon family has owned and operated Camp Kupugani and Camp White Eagle since 2006.
 After years in the camp industry, they bought Camp White Eagle from the Devore family, who had operated Camp White Eagle since 1991.
 For the prior 40 years, it was operated by the 4H organization.
 Camp Kupugani is a privately owned, independent Midwest camp, accredited by the American Camp Association.

 Q: What Is the Best Age to Come to Camp?
 How Do I Know My Child is Ready?
 How Do I Know I’m Ready as a Parent?